DerwenAI/ERKG/article/draft.md

 ## The input datasets

-We'll be working with three datasets to run entity resoultion and build a knowledge graph.
+We'll be working with three datasets to run entity resolution and build a knowledge graph.
 To start, let's set up a Python environment and install the libraries we'll need.
 Then we can run code examples inside [Jupyter](https://jupyter.org/) notebooks.
-We show use of Python 3.11 here, although other recent versions of Python should well too.
+We show use of Python 3.11 here, although other recent versions of Python should work well too.

 Set up a virtual environment for Python and load the required dependencies: